May 22, 2020

 You may not be able to physically be at Elvis Presley's Graceland, but special content is coming to you.
 Make sure to follow Graceland on Facebook, Instagram, Youtube and Twitter for a look through Elvis' record collection, a tutorial on how to make the best peanut butter and banana sandwich, videos from inside the secret Graceland Archives and so much more.

 The popular Memphis Songwriter Series is now being shared in a series, "Virtual Voices," on social media 7:30 p.m.
 CT every Saturday.
 The series' host Mark Edgar Stuart continues to curate a lineup of some of the best songwriters in Memphis for a digital, immersive weekly event.
 Hear stories and songs on Facebook, Instagram, Twitter and Youtube.

 Indie Memphis launched the Indie Memphis Movie Club with suggested films and online Q&A sessions.

-Opera Memphis will host 30 Days of Opera, a virtual opera festival, starting on April 1.
+Opera Memphis is now hosting 30 Days of Opera, a virtual opera festival.